aminerachyd/website/docs/Docs/pingora.md

-# Pingora load balancer
+# Pingora Load Balancer

+## Introduction

-Pingora is a [rust library](https://github.com/cloudflare/pingora) for creating network services.
+Pingora is a [Rust library](https://github.com/cloudflare/pingora) for creating network services.
 It was recently released by Cloudflare as an alternative for Nginx.

 These are notes following a simple walkthrough of the [quick start guide](https://github.com/cloudflare/pingora/blob/main/docs/quick_start.md) for creating a load balancer.

+### Installation Notes

-- When installing the crate, an error suggesting that `zstd-sys` is required might appear:
+When installing the crate, an error suggesting that `zstd-sys` is required might appear:
 - install `zstd` with package manager
 - run `cargo update`

+---

+## Basic Server Setup

-### A simple server
+### A Simple Server

 ```rust
 let mut server = Server::new(None).unwrap(); // The None is options to supplement to the server